 Food & Drink

 If you leave Austria without having an apple strudel or a cappuccino or even better, both of them together, you have made a mistake.
 Make a point to sit down, people watch and sip a cappuccino on the rivers edge.

-By Stephanie Mork
+By Stephanie Mor